 A fresh sample is required for MRD analysis by MFC.
 As mentioned above, the detection threshold depends on the number of events captured by the flow cytometer.
-In order to reach a detection sensitivity of 10^{-4} , 200,000 - 500,000 cells must be sorted.
-A sensitivity of 10^{-5} requires that 2-5 million cells are sorted.1
+In order to reach a detection sensitivity of 10-4, 200,000-500,000 cells must be sorted.
+A sensitivity of 10-5 requires that 2-5 million cells are sorted, which is difficult to obtain.1

 It is important for clinicians to communicate with the laboratory that an MRD assessment is being performed to ensure enough events are run and that the proper antibody panel is used.
-Without such guidance, clinical laboratories can fail to capture enough events to assure high sensitivity MRD assessments.1 Because immunotherapy can affect the immunophenotype of the cells being monitored, it is important to inform the laboratory performing MRD analysis if the patient has received immunotherapy.2
+Without such guidance, clinical laboratories can fail to capture enough events to assure high sensitivity MRD assessments.
+Because immunotherapy can affect the immunophenotype of the cells being monitored, it is important to inform the laboratory performing MRD analysis if the patient has received immunotherapy.
+2